 The UB has an extensive meridian network and is the largest meridian.
 It is closely used for treating the nervous system and its meridian has two branches that run in close proximity to the spinal cord as well as the meridian running from head to toe.
 It is the only meridian that enters the brain (this is disputed) and therefore a good selection of the treatment of headaches.
 Points UB3 to UB10 are all located on the head.
 If a patient presents with a headache, you might find better results by selecting distal points but when they present ‘in between’ reoccurring headaches, use the local points UB3-UB10.

-When the UB is out of balance, it can be difficult to make decisions or the patient may suffer from fear.
+When the Urinary Bladder in TCM is out of balance, it can be difficult to make decisions or the patient may suffer from fear.
 Jealousy and holding grudges are also symptoms of the UB being chronically imbalanced.

-Do not underestimate the importance of the UB to our health.
-Our body is composed mainly of water and without a balanced UB, it is impossible to allow our water ‘flow freely’.
+Do not underestimate the importance of the Urinary Bladder in TCM to our health.
+In both eastern and western medicine, we now understand that our body is composed mainly of water and without a balanced UB, it is impossible to allow our water ‘flow freely’.
 As the Kidney exhausts itself in old age, we find that our body begins to dry out – e.g. thinning hair, dry skin, wrinkles and brittle bones.
 Therefore keeping the Kidneys and UB healthy and balanced is hugely important to enjoying old age!
 If we have a leaky or faulty bladder that is not eliminating waste, we are at risk of toxic water re-entering our system and causing sickness.

 The UB meridian has also been used to treat headaches, neck and back strains and leg (hip, knee and ankle) pain, it’s meridian covering all these areas.
 On the back, it splits into two channels, one 3 cun from the midline and the other 1.5 cun.
 The channel nearest the midline is where all the back shu points are located.